fionaDawn/movie-gallery/README.md

 # Movie Gallery by Fiona

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). :)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with TailwindCSS as CSS framework. :)

 ## Available Scripts

 In the project directory, make sure to add environment variable: